ViralSeq/viral_seq/README.md

 ## Updates

+### Version-1.6.4-07182022

+  1. Included region "P17" in the default `tcs -d` pipeline setting. `tcs` pipeline updated to version 2.5.1.
+  2. Loosen the locator params for the "V1V3" end region for rare alignment issues.
+Now the default "V1V3" region end with position 7205 to 7210 instead of 7208.
+  3. `tcs_sdrm` now analyse "P17" region for pairwise diversity.

 ### Version-1.6.3-02052022

   1. Updated on `ViralSeq::Muscle` module along with the update of `muscle` from version 3.8.1 to 5.1.